Attendance and Punctuality

 It is a Government requirement that schools publish a record of attendance.
 Parents who do not inform us of reasons for their child’s absence, or whose children are continually late, will be contacted by the school to request information and will be asked to provide medical evidence when their child is not attending due to medical reasons.

 Good school attendance means your child attends school over 96+% of the time.
-Any child attending less than 90% is known as a persistent absentee, and the school has a duty to contact parents, hold meetings, and inform the Trust Attendance Officer of these children.
+Any child attending less than 90% is known as a persistent absentee, and the school has a duty to contact parents, hold meetings, and inform the Local Authority of these children.
 We may also carry out unannounced home visits.

 Any term time leave without approval is likely to be issued with a penalty notice.
 The fine is £60 if paid within 21 days of issue of the Penalty Notice, increasing to £120 if paid after this date, but within 28 days of issue.
 A penalty notice is issued to each parent in respect of each child not attending school.